paps/api-store/store/Instagram Auto Commenter/Instagram Auto Commenter.md

 # What will you need? ⚙️

 - **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram posts URLs in one column, a list of messages in another column.
 - **Comments**: A list of comments that will be published automatically at randon on the posts specified in the spreadsgeet above.
+Don't use emojis as most of them aren't handled.

 # Which steps to follow?